ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/using_3laws_supervisor.md

     For safest operations, re-timestamping messages should be disabled and all messages in a system should be validated to be properly timestamped.
 For getting started, restamping all incoming messages would be OK if you are not confident in your system’s timestamping or wish to use simulation time.

-Once you are done making changes on this page, click the “Save” button at the bottom of the page to save your configuration and hit “Next” to proceed to the next page.
+Once you are done making changes on this page, click the "Save" button at the bottom of the page to save your configuration and hit "Next" to proceed to the next page.

 <figure markdown="span">
   ![](images/3laws_supervisor/graphics/kinematics_perception.svg){ title="Supervisor Robot Model Configuration" }